bradleyeckert/hermes/docs/hermes.md

 A host PC connected to a target MCU through a UART would keep track of keys for different targets.
 Depending on security requirements, the host PC can keep those keys on the cloud or in a file in encrypted format.

-`hermes` should support key rotation.
-Given the key address, a function in `hermesHW.c` would write the new key.
+`hermes` supports key rotation in `hermesHW.c`.
 This specialized function is platform-specific since it writes to Flash.
+Specifics are outside the scope of `hermes`, but keys should have a HMAC signed with a unique (to each device, but permanent) private key.
+The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set HMAC.

 ## Boilerplate messages